 - Sapphire to Dusty Rhodes in the WWF and later, Jacqueline in USWA.
 At 53, she was one of pro wrestling's oldest rookies and was selected from the crowd, as it was believed Dusty's manager should be a common woman since he was a "common man".

-- One of New Japan Pro Wrestling's bookers, long time tag team specialist, and general trouble maker Gedo, became the mouth piece of company ace and Chaos head Kazuchika Okada.
+- One of New Japan Pro Wrestling's bookers, long time tag team specialist, and general trouble maker Gedo, became the mouth piece of company ace and Chaos centerpiece Kazuchika Okada.

 - "Hop hop, Mr. Bubbles!"